Tips for Building the Perfect Palette for Your Home.

 • Toned colours give you that “grown-up” muted feel that’s easy to live with.

-2. Balancing Spaces: If you have a dark sofa, adding tinted or toned cushions stops it from feeling heavy.
+Balancing Spaces: If you have a dark sofa, adding tinted or toned cushions helps it not feel heavy.
 A very bright room?
 A few shaded accents can add depth.

 How to Choose the Perfect Palette

-Choosing a colour palette for your home can feel overwhelming, but here’s a simple roadmap to make it easier:
+Choosing a colour palette for your interior space can feel overwhelming, but here’s a simple roadmap to make it easier:

-Living room using tints, tones and shades of blue with black and white accents
+Bedroom using tints, tones and shades of green

 Think about a colour that always draws you in — it could be from your wardrobe, a favourite artwork, or a photo from your travels.
 This becomes your anchor hue.